mika-alaoutinen/kiskotaan-backend/readme.md

 # Kiskotaan backend
 `Kiskotaan backend` is a (disc) golf scorekeeping application that consists of several microservices.
-The services are written in Java using Quarkus and Spring Boot frameworks.
+The services are written in Java using Quarkus framework.

 # Microservices